-(iv) replacing meters.

-- (b) We will use our best endeavours to ensure that a meter reading is carried out as frequently as is needed to prepare your bills, consistently with the metering rules and in any event at least once every 12 months. - (c) If we or our representatives seek access to the premises under paragraph (a), we will: - (i) comply with all relevant requirements under the energy laws; and - (ii) carry or wear official identification; and - (iii) show the identification if requested. - (d) If we propose to replace your electricity meter we must give you a notice with the right to elect not to have your meter replaced unless: - your meter is faulty or sample testing indicates it may become faulty; or - (ii) you have requested or agreed to the replacement of your meter.
+- (iv) replacing meters. - (b) We will use our best endeavours to ensure that a meter reading is carried out as frequently as is needed to prepare your bills, consistently with the metering rules and in any event at least once every 12 months. - (c) If we or our representatives seek access to the premises under paragraph (a), we will: - (i) comply with all relevant requirements under the energy laws; and - (ii) carry or wear official identification; and - (iii) show the identification if requested. - (d) If we propose to replace your electricity meter, we must give you a notice in accordance with the Rules.